f5alliances/f5_provisioner/docker/README.md

 ```

 > :warning:
-> **If the provisioning is not successful**, please teardown the lab using a similar command (substitute proper environment variable method).
+> **If the provisioning is not successful**, please teardown the lab by running the teardown playbook.
 ```shell
 docker run \
 -e AWS_ACCESS_KEY_ID=ABCDEFGHIJKLMNOP \